Yoast/wordpress-seo/readme.txt

 	* Improves accessibility of add keyword modal.
 	* Improves accessibility of metabox.
 	* Switches all yoa.st links to be HTTPS.
-	* Removes Google+ specific post and term meta fields since Google+ relies on Opengraph as well.
+	* Removes Google+ specific post and term meta fields since Facebook and Google+ metadata were conflicting.
 	* Moves the replace vars help docs to the help center module on the titles and meta's settings page.

 * Bugfixes: